 Because drones are a comparatively new field, the regulations surrounding them in all countries are subject to change so it’s not possible to give a complete rundown of the rules.

 Here in the UK there is The Drone Code, which is similar to the regulations in many other countries, but even here the rules have changed significantly over the last two years.
 Safe distances from airports have been revised, online competency tests for drone operators have been introduced, along with an annual fee.
 There have also been major changes to the drone regulations in America and Canada.
-If you are planning to travel with your drone, don’t rely on what the rule were last time you were there.
+If you are planning to travel with your drone, don’t rely on what the rules were last time you were there.
 Check before you set off.

 We also created a drone flight checklist to help you be prepared for each flight – grab it (along with a few other goodies) here.